Vyral/jennifer-brown-recruiting/_posts/2019-01-17-how-to-survive-and-thrive-during-a-shifting-market.md

 Now that we’re on the cusp of another shift, **I’d like to offer you a free copy of “Shift” so that you can read more about the ideas I touched on today.**

 If you have any other questions, would like more information, or would like to request your free copy of “Shift,” feel free to give us a call or send us an email.
-We look forward to hearing from you soon
+We look forward to hearing from you soon.